eclipse/steady/docs/public/content/admin/tutorials/registry.md

 # Push Docker images on a registry

 !!! warning "Official @@PROJECT_NAME@@ images"
-    @@PROJECT_NAME@@ does **not** officially publish any docker image on any public registry such as Docker hub or Quay.io.
-That said it provides a Bash script to push local images to any Docker registry.
+    @@PROJECT_NAME@@ does **not** officially publish Docker images on any public registry such as Docker Hub or Quay.io.
+The provided Bash script is meant to push images to **local** Docker repositories running within your organization.

 ## Pre-requisites